Skip to Content

 2. Emergency Loan Program

 The School of Law has an emergency student loan program available to all currently enrolled full-time law students, in good academic standing with a minimum cumulative grade point average of 2.000.
-The loans are limited to $500.00 and have a 7% interest rate.
+The loans are limited to $500.00.
 They must be repaid within 90 days of receiving the loan.
 A student may only have one emergency loan outstanding at a time.

-Students requesting an emergency loan must complete an application form, available online here: .
+Students requesting an emergency loan must complete an application form, available online on the Student Affairs webpage or here: .
 Completed applications will be reviewed by the Office of Student Affairs and approved by the Vice Dean for Student and Alumni Engagement and Strategic Initiatives.
 For the purposes of qualifying for an emergency student loan an "emergency" shall be defined as "a sudden state of financial need relating to or impacting on the education of a law student."

 Loan requests are granted only for educational-related expenses.
 After the application has been approved, necessary forms are prepared, and the student may take them to the Bursar’s Office.
 The Bursar’s Office will submit a request to the Controller’s Office to cut the check.
 The Bursar’s Office will contact the student when the check is ready for pickup which is normally within 3 business days